How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

 What Is The PCI DSS SAQ?

-The SAQ is a validation document that helps you as a merchant to check your compliance.
-There are several formats available, depending on how you handle your payments.
-Once you complete the SAQ, you should also fill an Attestation of Compliance.
-For this step, it’s crucial to have support from an expert who can take you through the right questionnaire and ensure that you comply with all stages.
+The SAQ is a validation document that helps you, as a merchant, check your compliance.
+Several formats are available, depending on how you handle your payments.
+Once you complete the SAQ, you should also complete an Attestation of Compliance.
+For this step, it’s crucial to have support from an expert who can guide you through the right questionnaire and ensure that you comply with all stages.

 What Are The PCI DSS Requirements for a WordPress Site

 The PCI SSC released the latest version – PCI DSS 3.2- which replaced version 3.1.
-The document took effect in January 2018, though there are already plans to release version 4.0.
-As a merchant, it’s crucial to look out for the latest standard to ensure that you remain compliant.
+The document took effect in January 2018, though there are plans to release version 4.0.
+As a merchant, looking out for the latest standard is crucial to remain compliant.
 However, for now, we focus on the current and available version 3.2.

 Build And Sustain Secure Networks And Systems.